xmeng1/shibboleth-identityprovider/custom/README.txt

 root directory of you extension can be named anything you with, but it must contain the following directories
     your-extension-directory/
+       bin/ - [Optional] This directory contains any binary or script files that need to be installed on the filesystem in the IdP or SP home bin directory.
+This can include subdirectories.
+The string's $IDP_HOME$ and $SP_HOME$ will be exapanded to the system path that the IdP or SP is installed (depending on which you're installing).
-       etc/ - [Optional] This directory contains anything that isn't Java source but still needs to be on the classpath.
-This can include subdirectories, and can be excluded. lib/ - [REQUIRED if 'src' is present] any third party jars your extension needs src/ - [Optional] your extension's source
+       etc/ - [Optional] This directory contains any configuration files that need to be installed on the filesystem in the IdP or SP home etc directory.
+This can include subdirectories.
+The string's $IDP_HOME$ and $SP_HOME$ will be exapanded to the system path that the IdP or SP is installed (depending on which you're installing).
+       lib/ - [REQUIRED if 'src' is present] any third party jars your extension needs src/ - [Optional] your extension's source
-       tests/ - [Optional] Your extension's JUnit test case source. web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension
+       src-conf/ - [Optional] This directory contains any files which are not java source files but still need to be included in the extension jar (and hence be available on the classpath).
+This can include subdirectories. tests/ - [Optional] Your extension's JUnit test case source. web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension